luckylooke/dragular/CONTRIBUTING.md

 You can download node.js from [nodejs.org][3].

 After that you can clone the repository and run `npm i` inside the cloned folder.
 This will install dependencies necessary for building the project.
+For development workflow automation dragular uses `gulp >= 3.9.0`.
+Before starting development, make sure that `gulp` is installed on your machine globally: `npm i -g gulp`.

+###Developing

+There are several gulp tasks that are used for generating different builds:

+- `gulp dev` - Serves files with BrowserSync server, watches & automatically refreshes connected browsers on changes, generates non-minified but concatenated styles & scripts from the dragular source.
+- `gulp dev:docs` - Does exactly the same as `gulp dev`, except it works with the documentation source.
+- `gulp build` - Concatenates and minifies dragular source files.
+- `gulp build:docs` - Concatenates and minifies documentation source files.

+###Linting

+- `gulp lint` & `gulp lint:docs` - Lint JavaScript files.

+###Making a pull request

 Once that is ready, make your changes and submit a Pull Request:

 - **Send Pull Requests to the `dev` branch.** All Pull Requests must be sent to the `dev` branch, `master` is the latest release and PRs to that branch will be closed.

 - **Ensure changes are jshint validated.** Our JSHint configuration file is provided in the repository and you should check against it before submitting.

 - **Only commit relevant changes.** Don't include changes that are not directly relevant to the fix you are making.
 The more focused a PR is, the faster it will get attention and be merged.
 Extra files changing only whitespace or trash files will likely get your PR closed.

+Dependencies for building from source and running tests:

 ##Coding style preferences are not contributions